All Episodes

 We'll be back and continue after this.

-Uh I heard about this an hour ago.
+I heard about this an hour ago.

-There it's a half hour late if it's coming.
+It's a half hour late if it's coming.

 But regardless, folks, there's nothing we can do about it.

-Um we couldn't stop the earthquake, we can't stop whatever tsunami tsunami happens, and uh we can always blame it on global warming, but that's about as much we can do.
+And we can always blame it on global warming, but that's about as much we can do.

-I mean we can't stop the tsunami is what I'm saying.
+I mean, we can't stop the tsunami, is what I'm saying.

 We can't.

-Uh what would Mayor Nagan do?
+What would Mayor Nagan do?

 That's an interesting question.

-He did announce plans, by the way, uh the new new evacuation plans.
+If Ray Nagan were mayor of Fiji, he did announce plans, by the way, the new evacuation plans.

 People are already fleeing the keys.